nicnocquee/turborepo-tailwind-prisma-i18n-nextjs-starter/README.md

 ## Troubleshoting

-- VSCode shows error: `Cannot find module 'ui' or its corresponding type declarations.ts(2307)` or for any modules, restart the TS Server: Press Cmd+P then type `restart ts`, then Enter to restart the typescript server.
+- If VSCode shows error: `Cannot find module 'ui' or its corresponding type declarations.ts(2307)` or for any modules, restart the TS Server: Press `Cmd+Shift+P` then type `restart ts`, then Enter to restart the typescript server.
+For convenience, I changed the keyboard shortcut in VSCode to restart the TypeScript server to `Cmd+shift+§`.
+- If VSCode shows error `Type 'Promise<Element>' is missing the following properties from type 'ReactElement<any, any>': type, props, key` errors, you need to use the TypeScript version in the workspace.
+Press `Cmd+Shift+P`, then type `Select TypeScript version..`, then select `Use Workspace version` which is the version 5.1.3 as of this writing.